Performance Assessment Strategies for Language Model Applications in Healthcare: Benchmark Evaluation

 \section{Benchmark Evaluation}

-Benchmarking is the evaluation of models on established testing datasets with predetermined metrics.
+Benchmark evaluation is the evaluation of models on established testing datasets with predetermined metrics.
 This approach is as popular as it is practical, allowing for head-to-head model comparisons on the same data at scale.
+Though this definition specifies the use of an established testing dataset as a benchmark, non-benchmark datasets may also be repurposed to create novel datasets\cite{Blagec2023-JBI}, but additional considerations may be needed for these secondary use applications to avoid data leakage from model development\cite{samala2021risks}.